Arsh-S/AutoNote/README.md

 ## Tech Stack
 - Frontend: React, TypeScript, Vite, React Markdown
-- Backend: Node.js, Express, Firebase Admin SDK, OpenAI API
+- Backend: Node.js, Express, Firebase, OpenAI API
-- Authentication: Firebase Authentication (Google)
+- Authentication: Firebase Authentication
 - Storage: Firebase Storage
 - Summarization: OpenAI GPT API
 - PDF Parsing: pdfjs-dist

 ## Deployment

-Currently deployed at [AutoNote](https://autonote.fly.dev/), although backend isn't functional as of 12/3.
+AutoNote is deployed on [Fly.io](https://fly.io/).

+The currently deployment is available at [AutoNote](https://autonote.fly.dev/) (Note: Backend functionality is still under development as of 12/5).

 ## Author

-Developed by Arsh Singh as a Final Project for Info 1998
+Developed by **Arsh Singh** as a Final Project for **Info 1998: Trends in Web Development**

 > Thanks to [Trends in Web Dev](https://webdev.cornelldti.org/) course for teaching full-stack development and credit to [their github](https://github.com/cornell-dti/trends-mono/tree/main/frontend-starter) for the frontend template.